spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 # Manage AWS Virtual Node Groups

-Cloud service provider relevance: AWS Kubernetes and EKS
+Cloud service provider relevance: <font color="#FC01CC">AWS Kubernetes</font>

-This topic describes how to work with Virtual Mode Groups for AWS Kubernetes.
+This topic describes how to work with Virtual Node Groups for AWS Kubernetes.

 [Virtual Node Groups](ocean/features/launch-specifications.md) (VNGs) provide a single layer of abstraction that enables you to manage different types of workloads on the same cluster.